borzecki/reviewio/README.md

 Optionally you can filter by `open`, `closed` or `all` pull requests using `state` parameter.
 If you want you can also filter by multiple labels by passing `label`.

+By default weights of pull requests are calculated based on introduced number of changes (sum of additions and deletions).
+However you can specify this method explicitly using `--weight-method` option.

 ```console